Hypfer/Valetudo/README.md

 The configuration file stored in `/mnt/data/valetudo/config.json` survives firmware upgrades.
 The Valetudo binary however does not so if you are upgrading your firmware, you will have to follow said guide again.

+Please don't forget to take a look at [the FAQ](https://github.com/Hypfer/Valetudo/wiki/FAQ) where you should find the answers to all of your questions.

 ### Currently supported Features
 * Live Map View
 * Go-To